How Accurate Are Ovulation Tests?

-Premom ovulation tests and Easy@Home ovulation tests go a step further by allowing for the observation of these subtle increases in LH, allowing you to both observe the rise of your LH and feel confident about when your peak day is actually reached with 99% accuracy (when used correctly).
+Premom ovulation tests and Easy@Home ovulation tests go a step further by allowing for the observation of these subtle increases in LH, allowing you to both observe the rise of your LH and feel confident about when your peak day is actually reached.
 You will see more than just a positive or negative test.
 You can visualize how high or low your hormones are throughout your cycle.

 When you download the free Premom ovulation tracker app you can scan your ovulation tests and see low, high and peak LH results indicated, as well as a graphic representation of the LH progression.